openmls/openmls/book/src/user_manual/migration.md

 {{#include ../../../compat_tests/tests/test_migration.rs:serde_json_bridge}}
 ```

-This migration flow should be performed once per group.
+This flow is performed once per group, observing the invariants in
-Afterwards the group can be loaded normally with the current-version `MlsGroup::load`.
+[Migration requirements](#migration-requirements); afterwards the group loads normally
+with the current-version `MlsGroup::load`.

-Migrate each group within a single storage transaction, observing the invariants in
-[Migration requirements](#migration-requirements) above. **NOTE**: queued proposals and pending
-commits are migrated along with the rest of the group state.

 ## What is not migrated